 Interested in learning more about the process to program a survey?
 Watch this short video.

 Step 5: Sending the brand tracker survey to fieldwork 🚀

 Let the fun begin!
-When launching an online survey, our market research company always recommends first sending it to a small sample of your total respondents.
+When launching an online survey, our market research company always recommends a soft launch or sending it to a small sample of your total respondents.

 For example, if you are surveying 1,000 respondents, then Drive Research will first launch the survey to 50 people.

 Doing so acts as one last quality check for your first tracker survey.